pwaring/technical-talks/ipv6-hosting-developer/slides.md

  - Work on the hosting and development side
  - Different challenges to ISP deployment

-# The problem with IPv4
+# Why deploy IPv6?

- - Not enough addresses
+ - Not enough IPv4 addresses
  - Allocation pools exhausted in many areas
  - RIPE 733: You might get a /24 if you're lucky (waiting list)
  - Every VPS, container etc. wants an IP address
- - IPv6 fix: more addresses (forget everything else)
+ - IPv6 fix: more addresses (and a few other shiny things)

 # Current state of play